0x7c13/Notepads/README.md

 ## What is Notepads and why do I care?

-I have waited long enough for a modern windows 10 notepad app to come before I have to do it myself.
-Don’t get me wrong, Notepad++, VS Code and Sublime are good text editors.
+I have waited long enough for a modern Windows 10 notepad app to come so I decided to create one myself.
+Don’t get me wrong, Notepad++, VS Code, and Sublime are good text editors.
 I have used most of them and I will continue to use them in the future.
-However, they are either too heavy or looks old.
-I really need a win32 notepad.exe replacement that feels light and looks cool to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
+However, they are either too heavy or look old.
+I really wanted a win32 notepad.exe replacement that feels light and looks cool to help me get things done as quickly as possible and use it as a turnaround text editor to quickly modify config files or write some notes.
 Most importantly, it has to be blazingly fast and beautiful.

 So here comes the “Notepads” 🎉 (s stands for Sets).

-* Fluent design with a built-in Tab system.
+* Fluent design with a built-in tab system.
 * Blazingly fast and lightweight.
-* Launch from the command line or PowerShell by typing: "notepads" or "notepads %FilePath%".
+* Launch from the command line or PowerShell by typing: `notepads` or `notepads %FilePath%`.
 * Multi-line handwriting support.
 * Built-in Markdown live preview.
-* Built-in diff viewer (Preview your changes).
+* Built-in diff viewer (preview your changes).
 * Session snapshot and multi-instances.

 ![Screenshot Dark](ScreenShots/1.png?raw=true "Dark")